Ayushman-Pyne/Obsidian-Brain/01 - Projects/CS50X/Week 1 - C.md

 ##### Basic first time use terminal commands:

 - `code hello.c` used to make the C source code file and enter it to write code.
 Here it creates `hello.c` file and opens it in the editor.
 - `make hello` used to turn the source code into machine code(which is in binary) and store it in the same path as the `hello.c` but with a different file extension.
+Here the source code `hello.c` is being converted to machine code `hello`.
 - `./hello` is used to run the machine code by opening it in the terminal.
+Here the machine code `hello` is being run.

 ##### The Print function